formspree/blogophonic-hugo/content/blog/built-in-contact-form.md

 Update that file and you're ready to begin receiving submissions.
-Just submit the active form for the first time, and complete the email address verification step with Formspree, and your contact form is live, and the next time someone fills it out, the submission will land in your inbox.
+Just submit the active form for the first time, and complete the email address verification step with Formspree, and your contact form is live.
+The next time someone fills it out, the submission will land in your inbox.

 The files included with the theme have a contact page ready for copy/paste, or you can type `hugo new forms/contact.md` and you're off to the races.
 There are two layouts for `forms` – `split-right`, and `split-left` – you guessed it, one puts the form on the right and the other on the left.
-You just fill out the Front Matter, and the rest is automatic.
+You just fill out the front matter, and the rest is automatic.

 ```toml
 # layout options: split-right or split-left